Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

-    you get less% iff you use it more papers include; shyam rules from scratch, shyam rules modding, style from scratch, modstyle, instructions from scratch, moddinstructions, every facet from scratch, modded every facet, (self(ee(s)))reports at every snake&ladder,.. birch bark is worth more than palm leaf; the bigger, the better; one mistake, and it's n0 g%d #reboot different schools? the school∘sanskrit is mental, and the first draft is the final draft, whereass the school∘assanskrit(schwaddition; asamskrtam) can use computers before (re)ink, and can reink peereviewed tr assanskrit1 assanskrit2 = you can bypass peer-review, and /participate|challenge(you get more points competing against styles that are more different)?/ in both; using the same style mods; full og v half mux v copycat rewrite instructors cycle through all tears belower them, and everyone peer-reviews everyone (min -1 +1; unless deliberate practice,..); instructors ref(full disclosure; blowing the whistle, interference,.; this determines delays, trainings,..), middle refs must instruct both sides of the equation
+    you get less% iff you use it more papers include; shyam rules from scratch, shyam rules modding, style from scratch, modstyle, instructions from scratch, moddinstructions, every facet from scratch, modded every facet, (self(ee(s)))reports at every snake&ladder,.. birch bark is worth more than palm leaf; the bigger, the better; one mistake, and it's n0 g%d #reboot different schools? the school∘sanskrit is mental, and the first draft is the final draft, where no mistakes are tolerated, whereass the school∘assanskrit(schwaddition; asamskrtam) can use computers before (re)ink, and can reink peereviewed tr assanskrit1 assanskrit2 = you can bypass peer-review, and /participate|challenge(you get more points competing against styles that are more different)?/ in both; using the same style mods; full og v half mux v copycat rewrite instructors cycle through all tears belower them, and everyone peer-reviews everyone (min -1 +1; unless deliberate practice,..); instructors ref(full disclosure; blowing the whistle, interference,.; this determines delays, trainings,..), middle refs must instruct both sides of the equation